Navigating Neuropsychology

 more

-In this episode, we discuss reliable change with Dr. Kevin Duff.
-Specific topics covered include the purpose of serial assessment, classical test theory, test retest reliability, an introduction to practice effects, factors that increase or decrease practice effects, the reliable change index, standardized regression-based equations, and clinical factors impacting the interpretation of reliable change data.
-Show notes are available at www.NavNeuro.com/132 _________________ If you’d like to support the show, here are a few easy ways: 1) Get APA-approved CE credits for listening to select episodes: www.NavNeuro.com/INS 2) Tell your friends and colleagues about it 3) Subscribe (free) and leave an Apple Podcasts rating/review: www.NavNeuro.com/itunes 4) Check out our book Becoming a Neuropsychologist, and leave it an Amazon rating Thanks for listening, and join us next time as we continue to navigate the brain and behavior!
+Today we give you our conversation with Drs.
+Jennifer Puig and Lisa Drozdick on the update to the Advanced Clinical Solutions, including the Test of Premorbid Functioning, 2nd Edition, which are scheduled for release sometime in 2026.
+We previously spoke with Jenn and Lisa about the WMS-5, with the episode released on November 1st.
+We have no financial or other relationship with Pearson and The INS neither promotes nor recommends any commercial products or services discussed in this episode.
+Show notes are available at www.NavNeuro.com/179 _________________ If you'd like to support the show, here are a few easy ways: 1) Get CE credits for listening to select episodes: www.NavNeuro.com/INS 2) Tell your friends and colleagues about it 3) Subscribe (free) and leave an Apple Podcasts rating/review: www.NavNeuro.com/itunes 4) Check out our book Becoming a Neuropsychologist, and leave it an Amazon rating Thanks for listening, and join us next time as we continue to navigate the brain and behavior!
 [Note: This podcast and all linked content is intended for general educational purposes only and does not constitute the practice of psychology or any other professional healthcare advice and services.
 No professional relationship is formed between hosts and listeners.
-All content is to be used at listeners’ own risk.
+All content is to be used at listeners' own risk.
 Users should always seek appropriate medical and psychological care from their licensed healthcare provider.]

 more